 All of these files have been optimized for use by this R-based Map Unit Summary report.
 While it is not advisable to use the DEMs or derivatives in other applications, we do encourage you to use the PRISM products in other applications.
-Please copy the 800m PRISM files into this shared drive folder “geodata/climate/PRISM/PRISM_800m” so that others can find the files later:
+So that others can find the files for other applications, please copy the 800m PRISM files into a new shared drive folder titled “geodata/climate/PRISM/PRISM_800m”.